process-inbox

 • From Clippings/ — Web Clipper has already populated frontmatter (typically source, url, created, author, tags).
 Preserve it.
 Only fill gaps (e.g., add lang: if missing).
 Do not overwrite the Clipper’s source: value.

-• From root — already has frontmatter from audio-inbox.
-Preserve it.
+• From root — frontmatter may vary.
+Preserve what’s there, fill gaps.

 2. Classify privacy before choosing a route.
 See Privacy Classification for the full rules.
 A note is private if it contains: